History of political Catalanism: From Catalonia's Autonomy Intervention to the Fragmentation of Independentism (2017–2022)

 Mariano Rajoy announces the dismissal of the Generalitat government and calls for regional elections on December 21, 2017, after an extraordinary cabinet meeting.

 On October 27, 2017, the Spanish government dismissed Puigdemont and his cabinet, with Rajoy assuming the role of president and scheduling elections.
 The Prosecutor filed charges against Puigdemont and others for rebellion, sedition, and embezzlement.
 Puigdemont and four ministers fled to Brussels, while Oriol Junqueras and others were imprisoned.

 In the 2017 Catalan regional election, Ciudadanos led with 36 seats, but independentists (Junts per Catalunya, ERC, CUP) secured 70 seats, though with 47.49% of the vote.
 On January 17, 2018, Roger Torrent, from ERC, became Parliament president.
 He proposed Puigdemont for president, but the Constitutional Court required his physical presence, leading to delays.

 Attempts to invest Jordi Sànchez and Jordi Turull failed due to legal restrictions and CUP opposition.
 On May 14, 2018, Quim Torra, Puigdemont's choice, was elected, ending Article 155.

-The Trial of Catalonia independence leaders leaders from February to June 2019 resulted in 9–13-year sentences for sedition, with pardons granted in June 2021.
+The Trial of Catalonia independence leaders from February to June 2019 resulted in 9–13-year sentences for sedition, with pardons granted in June 2021.

 In the 2021 Catalan regional election, independentists (ERC, Junts, CUP) strengthened their majority with over 50% of votes.
 Pere Aragonès was elected president on May 21, 2021, aiming to "complete independence."
 The ERC-JunU coalition collapsed in October 2022 when Junts withdrew, with Jordi Sànchez declaring the "procés" definitively closed.